nasa/cumulus-orca/website/docs/developer/research/research-orca-delete-functionality.md

 Some use cases for delete functionality are as follows:

-- As a DAAC, I would like remove data from ORCA that is invalid or expired in order to maintain a clean data archive.
+- As a DAAC, I would like to remove data from ORCA that is invalid or expired in order to maintain a clean data archive.
+    This can be achieved by a two-step process- an initial soft delete initiated by user, and a physical delete to permanently delete the data from S3 and database.
+    It is assumed that the process is not automated and must be initiated by the user with an API call for both steps.

 - As a DAAC, I would like to remove data from ORCA only if it has been in glacier for more than 90 days from initial ingest to keep from incurring additional cost for early removal.